Phantom of Inferno: Chapter 2

-The End of a Long Dream: To get this ending, the player must do Claudia's path in chapter 1 and 2, but not meet Cal, and then do not shoot Lizzie when she draws her gun.
-Reiji then goes to the warehouse in the desert and waits for Ein to find and kill him, which she does, lamenting his death and the scar in her heart.
+The End of a Long Dream: To get this ending, the player must follow Claudia's path in chapters 1 and 2, but not meet Cal, and then choose not to shoot Lizzie when she draws her gun.
+Reiji then goes to the warehouse in the desert and waits for Ein to find and kill him, which she does, lamenting his death and the scar left in her heart.

 Southbound: To get this ending, the player must complete Ein's path in chapter 1 but not fully complete Cal's path in chapter 2, and must also identify the sniper and attackers at the harbor.
 Reiji goes to the warehouse in the desert and waits for Ein to kill him, but Ein asks Reiji to kill her instead, as Scythe has no more use for her and she sees no other purpose in her life.
-Neither is able to kill the other, and finally they vow to head south this time to start a new life together (having headed north on their failed attempt to run away from Inferno in chapter 1).
-This can be considered Ein's happy ending, and is more or less the same as the path to chapter 3, but since Reiji has no complete relationship with Cal, the two of them simply head south to start a new life together.
+Neither is able to kill the other, and they finally vow to head south this time to start a new life together, having headed north during their failed attempt to run away from Inferno in chapter 1.
+This can be considered Ein's happy ending and is more or less the same as the path to chapter 3, but because Reiji has no complete relationship with Cal, the two simply head south to start a new life together.

-Fugitives: This ending requires the player to follow the full Cal path in chapter 2 but NOT finish Ein's path in chapter 1 or Claudia's path in chapter 2.
-After the loft is bombed, the player must select to "Hide".
-After this Cal will arrive back from her shopping trip and Reiji vows to escape with her and start a new life together.
+Fugitives: This ending requires the player to follow the full Cal path in chapter 2 but not finish Ein's path in chapter 1 or Claudia's path in chapter 2.
+After the loft is bombed, the player must select "Hide".
+Cal then arrives back from her shopping trip, and Reiji vows to escape with her and start a new life together.

-Vengeful Spirits: This ending requires the player to follow the full Cal path in Chapter 2.
-After the loft is bombed, the player should select the option to "Kill everyone".
-Reiji goes berserk and storms Inferno HQ, killing over 20 men and McGuire in the process before dying of multiple wounds, as he believes Inferno has taken Cal away from him.
+Vengeful Spirits: This ending requires the player to follow the full Cal path in chapter 2.
+After the loft is bombed, the player should select "Kill everyone".
+Reiji goes berserk and storms Inferno HQ, killing more than 20 men and McGuire in the process before dying of multiple wounds, as he believes Inferno has taken Cal away from him.
 However, Cal was not in the apartment during the explosion.
-She waits faithfully for him to return as he promised to, finally accusing him of lying to her after the third morning.
+She waits faithfully for him to return as he promised, finally accusing him of lying to her after the third morning.

-At this point, the alternative option "Hide" simply causes Reiji to go hide at the warehouse in the desert and wait for Ein to kill him, which she does not do.
-Instead the two flee to Japan; progressing the game from Chapter 2 to Chapter 3.
-It is nearly identical to "The End of the Long Dream" ending.
+At this point, the alternative option "Hide" simply causes Reiji to hide at the warehouse in the desert and wait for Ein to kill him, which she does not do.
+Instead, the two flee to Japan, progressing the game from Chapter 2 to Chapter 3.
+It is nearly identical to "The End of a Long Dream" ending.